-If you run a business, odds are greater you’ll fail than you’ll succeed, by quite a margin.
-The numbers are not concrete, but range between 50-94% you’ll fail.
-Small business failure is actually a lot more common than the heartwarming stories of entrepreneurs beating tough odds and making it we are used to.
+If you run a business, the odds are greater you’ll fail than you’ll succeed, by quite a margin.
+The numbers are not concrete but range between 50% – 94% you’ll fail.
+Small business failure is actually a lot more common than the heartwarming stories of entrepreneurs beating tough odds and making it we are used to hearing.

 This might not be what you want to hear when starting a business, but it’s definitely something you need to.
 Not fun, but true, there’s a good chance your brilliant idea will fail.
 There’s an upside though, you don’t necessarily have to fail.
 You can beat the odds and be that future inspirational story we read about.

-The silver lining from these odds is that there’ve given us a lot of lessons to learn from.
-From the big brands we thought were invincible, to the brilliant ideas we thought would change the world, we can learn what causes businesses failure, and how you can avoid those pitfalls to steer your start-up in the right direction.
+The silver lining from these odds is that they’ve given us a lot of lessons to learn from.
+From the big brands we thought were invincible, to the brilliant ideas we thought would change the world, we can learn what causes business failure, and how you can avoid those pitfalls to steer your start-up in the right direction.

 “If you fail to plan you plan to fail” Benjamin Franklin